Landscape Architecture, M.L.Arch.

 unless these courses have been completed previously, as per Mandatory Academic Integrity Course and Mandatory Research Integrity Online Course.

-Students must also meet additional BFAR that may be specified for their program.
+Students must also meet additional BFAR requirements that may be specified for their program.

 General Regulations